UPDATED 10th July 2020

 Many of our services remain operating online.
 See below for the latest updates on each of these, as well as some additional resources and links to help manage your wellbeing.
 You can find the latest NHS information about the corona virus here.

-You can read a message from our CEO Monty Moncrieff MBE here.
+You can read a message from our CEO Monty Moncrieff MBE as we entered lockdown here.

-Our face to face counselling is suspended.
-We are working to provide counselling via video or telephone where it is practical for our counsellors and safe for our clients to do so.
-If you are currently receiving counselling from us please do not come to the building; your counsellor will be in touch soon to discuss arrangements.
+Counselling: Our face to face counselling is currently suspended but we are providing counselling via video where it is practical for our counsellors and safe for our clients to manage this confidentially.

-Our specialist domestic abuse counselling service remains open for referrals (though is also operating a waiting list).
+Our specialist domestic abuse counselling service remains open for referrals (though has a waiting list of several months).
 You can self-refer via the London LGBT Domestic Abuse Partnership here.